 What makes us unique is that we not only highlight underrepresented groups, but we also promote equality and those who sacrifice for Freedom!
-With live screenings, social network events, workshops, and live entertainment, you don't want to miss this festival!
+With live screenings, social network events, seminars, and live entertainment, you don't want to miss this festival!

 The History of the Building

 Tapp’s Arts Center is situated in the singularly iconic Tapp’s building at the corner of Main Street and Blanding Street in Downtown Columbia, South Carolina.
 The History of the Tapp’s Building is particularly noteworthy for its long and storied past.
 The building was constructed in 1940 specifically for the namesake, James L. Tapp, a local entrepreneur who founded a series of upscale department stores in the tri-state area.
 The architecture of the building still reflects the “Depression Modern” style, which celebrated the streamlined form and kinetic lines of the, then, new industrial age.